Mil Mi-24: Comparison to Western helicopters

 Mi-24 SuperHind, a modernized Hind by the South African firm ATE.
 At the Ysterplaat Airshow 2006.

 As a combination of armoured gunship and troop transport, the Mi-24 has no direct NATO counterpart.
 While the UH-1 ("Huey") helicopters were used by the US in the Vietnam War either to ferry troops, or as gunships, they were not able to do both at the same time.
 Converting a UH-1 into a gunship meant stripping the entire passenger area to accommodate extra fuel and ammunition, and removing its troop transport capability.
 The Mi-24 was designed to do both, and this was greatly exploited by airborne units of the Soviet Army during the 1980–89 Soviet–Afghan War.
 The closest Western equivalent was the American Sikorsky S-67 Blackhawk, which used many of the same design principles and was also built as a high-speed, high-agility attack helicopter with limited troop transport capability using many components from the existing Sikorsky S-61.
 The S-67, however, was never adopted for service.
 Other Western equivalents are the Romanian Army's IAR 330, which is a licence-built armed version of the Aérospatiale SA 330 Puma, and the MH-60 Direct Action Penetrator, a special purpose armed variant of the Sikorsky UH-60 Black Hawk.

 Operational history

 Ogaden War (1977–1978)

 The first combat use of the Mi-24 was with the Ethiopian forces during the Ogaden War against Somalia.
 The helicopters formed part of a massive airlift of military equipment from the Soviet Union, after the Soviets switched sides towards the end of 1977.

-The helicopters were instrumental in the combined air and ground assault that allowed the Ethiopians to retake the Ogaden by the beginning of 1978.
+The Mi-24s were flown by Soviet pilots and proved to be instrumental in the combined air and ground assault that allowed the Ethiopians to retake the Ogaden by the beginning of 1978.
+Cuban and East German aircrews reportedly also flew the helicopters during the war.
+They were used with great success in targeting Somali armor and artillery positions.